 Spiegel and colleagues relay that perhaps the best evidence supporting lactate to guide resuscitation is that of Jansen and colleagues, published in 2010.
 In this trial, 348 ICU patients [roughly 40% of whom had severe sepsis or septic shock] with an elevated lactate were randomized to 20% lactate reduction every 2 hours or ‘usual care.’
 In the end, there was no significant difference between the two groups prior to statistical adjustment.
 Unusually, however, the authors corrected for baseline dissimilarities and only then found that those randomized to lactate guidance had improved mortality.
-Note that post-hoc statistical transformation is highly unusual in an RCT because randomization is assumed to assure balance pre-intervention.
+Note that post-hoc statistical transformation is atypical in an RCT because randomization is assumed to assure balance pre-intervention.

 Lactate-Guided Resuscitation: con

 The recently published ANDROMEDA-SHOCK study randomized 424 patients with septic shock [i.e. lactate ≥ 2.0 mmol/L, requiring vasopressors to maintain a MAP of 65 mm Hg after a fluid bolus of at least 20 mL/kg] to an 8-hour resuscitation protocol.
 Note that this is over 3-times more septic patients than Jansen and colleagues above.